-Binary Trading Regulation And Legislation
+Know Your Regulation And Legislation

 When a broker is operating under the regulation of a recognised body, a trader can be confident that their money is in safe hands, then the only risk that they are taking is their own trading decisions.
 You need to ascertain whether the companies that you are considering have a license, and one that is from a recognised financial authority, then you can have greater peace of mind.

-- Why and what legislation exists in today’s global financial investment industry
+- Why and what legislation exists today

-- The various governing bodies and how they monitor their section of the market
+- The various international governing bodies

 What Trading Legislation Exists